 Since its adoption in 2016, our current compensation program has linked the compensation of our NEOs to achievement of short- and long-term financial and strategic goals.
-Our 2022 Corporate Scorecard consists 75% of financial metrics and 25% of strategic and operational measures.
-A significant percentage of our NEOs' compensation is in the form of equity awards that vest over three years, and in 2022, 67% of these awards to NEOs were performance vesting.
-In 2022, incentive compensation served as a material element of each NEO's compensation package and serves to further align compensation to Company performance.
-The most important financial performance measures utilized by the Compensation Committee to link compensation paid to our NEOs to AGNC's performance for 2022 were:
+Our 2023 Corporate Scorecard consists 75% of financial metrics and 25% of strategic and operational objectives.
+A significant percentage of our NEOs' compensation is in the form of equity awards that vest over three years, and in 2023, our CEO and our Executive Chair each received 67% of their equity awards in the form of performance-based compensation.
+For our remaining NEOs, 50% of these awards were performance vesting.
+In 2023, incentive compensation served as a material element of each NEO's compensation package and serves to further align compensation to Company performance.
+The most important financial performance measures utilized by the Compensation Committee to link compensation paid to our NEOs to AGNC's performance for 2023 were:

-- Annual Economic Return Relative to the Agency REIT Peer Group - Absolute Annual Economic Return - Ratio of Price-to-Tangible Book Value Relative to the Agency REIT Peer Group
+- Annual Economic Return Relative to the Agency REIT Peer Group - Absolute Annual Economic Return - Price-to-Tangible Book Value Ratio Relative to the Agency REIT Peer Group